MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ne-acxrequest-acx_item_type.md

 ### -field AcxItemTypeMax

-TBD - For internal validation, do not use.
+For internal validation, do not use.

 ## -remarks